 Mile Marker 55.0 – Brunswick

 Brunswick was a small community of several hundred people when the C&O Canal reached the area.
-When the railroad came through in the late 1800s it was transformed and grew to nearly 2,500 people almost overnight.
+When the B&O RR established a major railyard there, the town grew dramatically, becoming very much a “company town.”
 Today Brunswick is on the MARC commuter train line to Washington, D.C.
 Brunswick’s downtown has restaurants, specialty shops, and antiques stores as well as the C&O Canal Visitor Center and the Brunswick Heritage Museum.
 Downstream, canal users can visit Lander, with access to the Catoctin Aqueduct, Point of Rocks, and Nolands Ferry, one of the most ancient crossings of the Potomac.
 Upstream, canal users can access Weverton, Harpers Ferry and Dargan Bend Recreation Area.

 Mile Marker 60.7 – Harpers Ferry National Historical Park

 The town of Harpers Ferry is located at the confluence of the Potomac and the Shenandoah Rivers and is rich in history.
 It was designated a National Monument in 1944, and later a National Historical Park in 1953.
 Harpers Ferry is an ideal day trip with all the things to see and do at the park, which covers a multitude of interpretive themes from the Industrial Revolution to the Lewis and Clark Expedition to the Civil War and Civil Rights Movement.
-From Harpers Ferry, canal users can travel downstream parallel to the Appalachian Trail for three miles to Weverton, as well as Brunswick, and Lander, with access to the Catoctin Aqueduct.
-Upstream from Harpers Ferry canal users can see a dry dock at Lock 35, Dargan Bend Recreation Area, the lime kiln ruins at Antietam Ironworks, and Antietam Aqueduct.
+From Harpers Ferry, canal users can travel downstream on the Appalachian Trail where it uses the towpath for three miles to Weverton, as well as Brunswick, and Lander, with access to the Catoctin Aqueduct.
+Upstream from Harpers Ferry, canal users can see a dry dock at Lock 35, Dargan Bend Recreation Area, the lime kiln ruins at Antietam Ironworks, and Antietam Aqueduct.